department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-09-06-mobile-filtering.md

 - gteq : greater than or equal to the value

 We can easily build those out and more.
 For example, we could add:
-- one_of: this is a feature that was requested from the front end team.
+- one_of : this is a feature that was requested from the front end team.
 We changed the current filtering to allow it with some inherent limitations.
-- includes: this could be used for array inclusion
+- includes : this could be used for array inclusion
-- attribute_match: this could be used for matching against attributes in hashes.
+- attribute_match : this could be used for matching against attributes in hashes.

-## Pagination
+### Pagination

 Our pagination strategy adds params to the page navigation links to enable the client simply use the pagination links (i.e., next, previous, first, last) to consistently navigate through the a collection of records.
 It requires that the params be "validated" via a contract, which ensures that params are allowed and of the correct data type.
 In order for this to continue working correctly, we will need to make some changes to the pagination code to include these non-whitelisted filters.

-## Security
+### Security

 While we want to allow highly flexible, client driven searching without whitelisting attributes or operations, it's also critical that anything we add does not introduce an attack vector.
 One of the primary reasons that the existing filtering code requires whitelisting is probably that it relies on metaprogramming.
 Whitelisting protects against any security concerns introduced by that.

 However, no metapgramming is needed because our models list which attributes they contain as well as their data types.
 As a result, we can easily determine whether a model has an attribute and whether an operation makes sense for it.
 We expect no security concerns.

-## Error Handling
+### Error Handling

 Because we don't want to whitelist attributes and their appropriate operations, we will need robust error handling in the filtering code.
 This should be relatively easy to achieve.
 Our models enforce data types on attributes, so we will be able to know whether an operation makes sense for an attribute and return 422 if it does not.
 We will also need to rescue any runtime errors within the filtering, log the error details, and return 422.

+### Performance Impact

+No significant performance change is expected.
+The filtering should be very fast.
+We should run tests with and without filtering to ensure this.

 ## Suggested Course of Action